9/11 and God's Sport, by Bill Moyers

 Consider the stakes:

+In his last book, the late Marvin Harris, a prominent anthropologist of the time, wrote that "the attack against reason and objectivity is fast reaching the proportions of a crusade."
 To save the American Dream, "we desperately need to reaffirm the principle that it is possible to carry out an analysis of social life which rational human beings will recognize as being true, regardless of whether they happen to be women or men, whites or black, straights or gays, employers or employees, Jews, or born-again Christians.
 The alternative is to stand by helplessly as special interest groups tear the United States apart in the name of their 'separate realities' or to wait until one of them grows strong enough to force its irrational and subjective brand of reality on all the rest."

 That was written 25 years ago, just as the radical Christian right was setting out on its political holy war.
 The forces he warned against have gained strength ever since and now control the United States government.
 While they call themselves "conservative," they are radical; they have profaned the meaning of "conservative."
 But it has to be said that their success has come because of our acquiescence and timidity.
 Our democratic values are imperiled because too many people of reason are willing to appease irrational people just because they are pious.
 Republican moderates tried appeasement and survive today only in gulags set aside for them by the Karl Roves, Bill Frists and Tom DeLays.
 Democrats are divided and paralyzed, afraid that if they take on the organized radical right they will lose the next election and what little power they have; trying to learn God-talk, they're talking gobbledygook, compromising the strongest thing going for them—the case for a moral economy and the moral argument for the secular checks and balances that have made America "a safe haven for the cause of conscience."